genomicsclass/leanpub/manuscript/qr_and_regression.md

 ##   1.0000 4.802e-08
 ```

-Note that this gives us identical results to the `lm` function.
+This gives us identical results to the `lm` function.

 ```r